notcarlybates/ChordSleuth/README.md

-# guitar_project
+# Chord Sleuth
-Web-baed tool that outputs a finger position prediction for any inputted chord, contextualized for estimated fret/inputted notes.
+Web-baed tool for generating intelligent chord progressions and finger placement predictions for any inputted chord, contextualized for estimated fret placement.

+Currently in development!